ArafatRama/FCM_Thesis/README.md

 | Irish Life annuity rates | `Data/Irishlife_annuity_data.xlsx` |
 | Bank of England nominal daily rates | `Data/glcnominalddata/BoE_daily_SpotCurve_2016-2024.xlsx` |
 | ECB yield-curve observations | `Data/ECB_AAA_SpotCurve.zip` |

-The compressed ECB CSV is tracked with Git LFS.
-Install Git LFS before cloning or pulling the repository.
-See `Data/README.md` for its expected format.

 The analysis references these inputs relative to the `Code` directory, so no machine-specific path changes are required.